Chia-Network/chia-network.github.io/collections/_job_descriptions/02-engineer.md

 Software Enginner Responsibilities:
 - Extend functionality and refactor codebases in Python or C++.
-- Write clear secure code and unit testing that runs on Windows, Linux, MacOS via both x64 and ARM64.
+- Write clear secure code and unit testing that runs on Windows, Linux, and MacOS with both x64 and ARM64.
 - Work with a remote team of engineers and cryptographers around the globe.
 - Learn and implement Chialisp and other core tools used to add functionality to the Chia blockchain.